jschless/jschless.github.io/_essays/2022-08-26-the-improvement-of-air-travel.md

 ## Some One-Off Improvements

 _Remove seat reclining_.
 It sucks.
-I don’t think the added comfort for the indivudal compensates the added discomfort for the person behind them.
-I’d be willing to reconsider if there were more space.
+I don't think the added comfort for the individual compensates the added discomfort for the person behind them.
+I'd be willing to reconsider if there were more space.

 _Get rid of the snacks and drinks._ We’re all adults here.
 You should be able to survive a 4 hour flight without a resupply.
 Bring enough rations to last the flight.